neo Rename - Simple handling, powerful features.

 - Derive title from filename and vice versa

-With the integrated regex bulk function you save tedious manual work.
-Define your pattern once and let neo Rename do the work in seconds.
+With the built‑in Regex Bulk feature you save yourself tedious manual work.
+Define your pattern once and let neo Rename do the job in seconds.
 (Tip: Chat-GPT can write regex commands for your specific use case.)

 - Swap or reorder name components